Sustainability

 University catering

-- giving our guests the opportunity to save delicious, over-produced food from being thrown away.
-To do this, we offer them our Zero Waste plate at some of our locations, 15 minutes after the regular dining hall meal is served.
+- giving our guests the opportunity to save tasty, over-produced food from being thrown away.
+To this end, we offer them our Zero Waste Plate at some of our locations 15 minutes after the regular meal service in the canteens.

-- prepare food mainly "just in time" and replenish as needed
+- Prepare meals predominantly "just in time" and re-produce as required.

-- allow a flexible combination of side dishes with the main course and prepare the dishes according to tried-and-tested recipes so that leftovers are rarely left on the plates
+- allow a flexible combination of side dishes with the main course and prepare the dishes according to tried and tested recipes so that there are rarely any leftovers on the plates.

-- advertise perfectly good dishes that are left over despite careful planning and preparation as a "limited offer" on another opening day
+- Promote flawless dishes that are left over despite careful planning and preparation as a "limited offer" on another opening day.

 - Feed unavoidable leftovers to a biogas plant to generate electricity.

-- Give unavoidable leftovers to food sharing organisations, which use them themselves or pass them on to charitable institutions.
+- hand over unavoidable leftovers to food sharing organisations that use them themselves or pass them on to charitable institutions.

-The Studentenwerk SH also supports the Fairtrade Town campaign in the cities of Kiel, Lübeck and Heide as well as the Fairtrade University FH-Westküste as a cooperation partner.
-Further info at: www.fairtrade-deutschland.de
+The Studentenwerk SH also supports the Fairtrade Town campaign in the cities of Kiel, Lübeck and Heide as well as the Fairtrade University FH Westküste as a co-operation partner.
+Further information at: www.fairtrade-deutschland.de

 Farms from which we obtain our meat from species-appropriate husbandry pay great attention to animal welfare.
 For example, the animals are housed in stables with daylight and more space than required by law.
 Only GMO-free feed is used and no prophylactic antibiotics are administered.
 This way of keeping the animals has a significant effect on the quality of the meat.